 Here’s a helpful checklist to get your connection secure:

-In the Flywheel dashboard for your site, navigate to the Add-On’s tab and check to see if you have SSL enabled.
-If not, we can provide you with one of our free Simple SSL certificates.
-Alternatively, you can purchase your own certificate for installation.
+In the Flywheel dashboard for your site, navigate to the Overview tab and check to see if you have SSL enabled under the Domains area.
+If not, click Enable SSL next to a domain to begin the certificate installation process.

 Once you have a valid SSL certificate installed, the first thing you’ll want to be sure to do is ‘Force HTTPS’ across your site.
 To do this, you’ll want to head to the Advanced tab on your Flywheel dashboard and enable the ‘Force HTTPS.’ toggle switch.
 (This will only appear once you have an installed and active SSL certificate on your site.)